 Consider mixing and matching edge profiles for a more custom look.
 For example, if your layout in the kitchen includes an island, you can choose a detailed edge like the Ogee to create a focal point and something more simple like the Straight Edge on the perimeter.
 Furthermore, a laminated edge can be added to the Ogee island where the thickness is increased (see below).
 These upgrades will stand the test of time and keep the kitchen looking timeless.

 Thinking of a more contemporary and modern approach?
 A mitered edge profile is an option.
 This is created when the corners of two slabs are cut to a 45-degree angle to seamlessly join together.
 This sleek and smooth edge treatment will finish the look and tends to appeal to everyone.

 What to take it a step further?
 If the space and layout allows, a waterfall edge can be applied.
-This edge angles towards the floor and continues down the side of the cabinet, island or seating.
-Unlike the straight edge, it adds clean look allowing you to display more of the stone.
+This edge angles towards the floor and continues down the side of the cabinet, island, or seating.
+Unlike the straight edge, it adds a clean look and allows you to display more of the stone.

 With certain materials like Porcelain countertops, you have to do a mitered edge since they are usually thinner materials than granite, marble, quartz, and quartzite.

 Regardless of the trends, the pros at Mogastone can help guide you along the process and help you choose the right edge profile for you.